 You’re not alone!
 Here’s a little anecdote from the PinkCherry files.
 When we first started up our site, it was in direct response to this issue.
 Even ten or so years ago, most brick and mortar adult toy stores weren’t very welcoming.
 Most doubled as porn shops, and blacked out windows, dim lighting and dustiness were par for the course.
 We wanted to make sex toy shopping easy, safe and fun, so we designed our site to be welcoming to all and as non-intimidating as possible.

 In the decade between then and now, we’ve seen a huge change, not only in the appearance, marketing and atmosphere of brick and mortar sex shops, but also in the way in which sex toys are packaged and presented.
 When you walk into a toy store (or click on a reputable adult toy site like ours) these days, you’ll usually be greeted by a colorful, neatly arranged selection of toys and little-to-no naked lady imagery.
 If you’re still not comfortable with the idea of browsing for a vibrator or maybe a pair of nipple clamps under the watchful eye of a staff member (they aren’t judging you, guaranteed!), may we suggest shopping online?
 Perhaps with us?
-We make sure to include everything you could possibly want or need to know in our item descriptions, we have multiple pictures for every toy, and we’re always reachable by phone at 1-888-801-TOYS (8697) or email if you have any further questions regarding your online order.
+We make sure to include everything you could possibly want or need to know in our item descriptions, we have multiple pictures for every toy, and we’re always reachable by email if you have any further questions regarding your online order.

 Sex Toys Confuse Me!
 There Are So Many Out There And I Don’t Know Where To Start.